 The Watershed Lands Conservation Subcommittee continues to develop a new 10-year lands plan (the Phase 2 Plan).
-The plan will describe the Subcommittee's goals and objectives for continued implementation of the Targeted Watershed Protection and Enhancement component of the Habitat Element of the Integrated.
-The Subcommittee is working to finish drafting the plan by the end of 2020.
+The plan will describe the Subcommittee's goals and objectives for continued implementation of the Targeted Watershed Protection and Enhancement component of the Habitat Element of the Integrated Plan.
+The Subcommittee plans to complete the draft plan during the first quarter of 2021 and discuss the plan with the Workgroup at its June Quarterly Meeting.